nocproject/noc/src/en/dev/modelinterface-sector.rst

     :depth: 1
     :class: singlecol

-Antenna sector, it is usually used in a combination about a geopoint.
+Antenna sector, it is usually used in a combination about a :ref:`dev-modelinterface-geopoint`.

 Variables
 ---------